Drilling into Europa would be the biggest engineering challenge. To show this, I’ll calculate the required energy to pierce Europa’s ice surface.

 But, given my experience with mega drills, I don’t see how it’d be possible.
 Too much can go wrong, especially since humans probably won’t be a part of the mission.

 This is important given Europa is 390 million miles away.
-This means we need to haul fewer things from Earth.
+The fewer equipment we haul from Earth, the better.

-That said, our power source will need to be nuclear reactors.
+That said, our power source will be nuclear reactors.
 It’s the most reliable energy source.

 All this is assuming the tech is available to us.
 Plus, we’ll need to modify equipment for Europa specifically.

 Until then, this is all sci-fi.
-But, my calculations do paint a picture over the massive scale of such a mission.
+But, my calculations do paint a picture over the massive scale of this mission.

 Assumptions made in calculations